-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund and the Debt Service Fund, both of which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the General Fund, the Special Revenue Fund - Instructional Materials Allotment Fund, and the Debt Service Fund, all of which are considered to be major funds.
 Data from other governmental funds are combined into a single, aggregated presentation.